php-telegram-bot/fluent-keyboard/README.md

     ->requestContact();
 ```

-As a shortcut, you can pass the mandatory `text` field as an argument of the static `make()` method like this:
+As a shortcut, you can pass the mandatory `text` field as an argument to the static method `make()` like this:

 ```php
 KeyboardButton::make('Text of Button')